kleinbottle/css-colors/docs/manual.typ

 == Reference documentation

-For easy reference, tabulations of the CSS color name, its RGB/Hex value, a color swatch, and a color stripe are available #link(<available-css-colors>)[here].
+For easy reference the CSS color names, their RGB/Hex codes, color swatches, and color stripes have been tabulated and are available #link(<available-css-colors>)[here].

+You may also view them in a browser by clicking on this #link("https://htmlpreview.github.io/?https://github.com/kleinbottle/css-colors/blob/main/docs/css-colors-table.html")[link].

 == Usage

+=== Definition

-The CSS Colors Module provides a `css` function defined as:
+The CSS Colors Module provides a function `css` defined as:

 ```
 css(